-Interrupting Chicken is a story about a red chicken, which is so eager to finish a story that he interrupts it every time, much to the annoyance of his father.
+Interrupting Chicken is a story about a red chicken who is so eager to finish a story that he interrupts it every time, much to the annoyance of his father.

 Papa chicken is putting the red chicken to bed when the little one asks for a bedtime story.
 Papa chicken agrees to read a story but tells his son not to interrupt.
 Little red chicken agrees, and his father starts reading Hansel and Gretel.
 As Papa approaches the end, little red chicken gets excited and interrupts the story and finishes it too.

 Skippyjon Jones is the tale of a mischievous Siamese cat, which has large ears, making it look like a Chihuahua.
-The wild imagination of the cat and his adventures make this an interesting read during bedtime.
+The wild imagination of the cat and his adventures makes it one of the best imaginative bedtime stories.

 Skippyjon Jones wakes up every morning with the birds, much to his mother Junebug Jones’ annoyance.
 Skippyjon loves to bounce on his big boy bed and doing so one day, he sees his reflection in the mirror.
 Looking at his reflection, Skippyjon decides that he is not a cat but a Chihuahua named Skippito.
 He puts on a mask and goes off into his world of imagination, where he meets a band of Chihuahuas in a Mexican desert and takes on a bandit named Bumblebeeto.